Egad, the Casbah in Santa Barbara

 “Bullshit!
 That’s too much kinetic energy.
 She would have to be willing!”

 “I don’t believe you!
-I don’t believe you…” He repeated, shaking his head and looking in his empty glass on the bar.
+I don’t believe you…” Ishmir shook his head and looked into his empty glass on the bar.
 I gestured to the bartender for refills.
 We were silent.
 Ishmir was disappointed.
 He swigged the viski again, and slammed the empty glass on the bar.

 “Why was she willing?”

 I watched him.
-He was a desperate, impatient predator who didn’t know how to take down his prey.
+Ishmir was a desperate, impatient predator who didn’t know how to take down his prey.

 “Isn’t it obvious?”

-Ishmir swallowed saliva.
-He gestured to the bartender for refills, and looked in the mirror again.
-They were sitting at a table for two.
+Ishmir swallowed loudly.
+He motioned for another refill, and looked in the mirror again.
+Simon and the French Vanilla were sitting at a table for two.
 Simon’s arm was draped across the back of her chair.
 She used his thigh to rest her arm, her hand between his knees, her head on his shoulder.
 He fed her the olive he fished from her drink, and sucked the salt from her lips.
 Ishmir swigged the viski again.

-He sat his glass on the bar and with the same hand, he scratched the back of his neck, looked at me, and resolved, “She’s a whore.”
+He set his glass on the bar.
+With the same hand, he scratched the back of his neck, looked at me, and said, “She’s a whore.“

-“What motivates a woman more than love, pride, country, power, glory, or God?”
-Our eyes shifted from his to each other’s.
+“What motivates a woman more than love or pride, country or power, glory or God?”
+I shifted my eyes from Simon’s to meet Ishmir’s.
 It was a trick question.
-I thought of the sphinx for our reward.
+I thought of the Sphinx for our reward.
 Then, in an aria of proper English, Ishmir and I replied, “Man, of course.”

 We laughed in perfect harmony.
-The truth was never more obvious than the pure expression of vulnerability and betrayal in her eyes; because I thought, I betrayed her confidence.
+The truth was never more obvious than the pure expression of vulnerability and betrayal in her eyes; because, I thought, I had betrayed her confidence.
 I snooped.
 I peeked.
-Yes, I stuck my dick in her pie, and felt a pang of regret.
+Yes, I stuck my dick in her pie and felt a pang of regret.

-She resembled an Alsatian bitch with that one three, two four stride, and when we got to the dolmus, she literally crawled inside on all fours.
+She resembled an Alsatian bitch with that uneven stride, and when we got to the dolmus, she literally crawled inside on all fours.
 Ishmir saw the fresh pears before Simon closed the door.

 “We forgot her caftan.”
 He lit a cigarette, cupping the flame from the breeze, as he walked away.

 Ishmir nudged me and showed me his empty hands, and before I could fill them with my fists, he opened the door and filled them with her ass.
 Two fresh pears in his hands.
-He bit one gently, his tongue cushioned his teeth, his arms embraced them and his face disappeared.
+He bit one gently, his tongue between his teeth, his arms embraced her and his face disappeared.

-She thought it was Simon.
-She moaned when Ishmir’s hands went round and touched the core of her sex.
+She thought he was Simon.
+She moaned when Ishmir’s hands slipped down and touched the core of her sex.
 I knew he’d gone too far when I was erect.
 I reached for the scruff of his neck and missed when he fell inside and covered her on the seat.
-He started…humping her, like lesbians hump virgin lesbians.
+He started . . . humping her, like lesbians hump virgin lesbians.
 It was fucking coitus!

-She slapped him hard, and harder again before Ishmir grabbed her by the neck with one hand, and fenced with the other.
+She slapped him hard, and harder again before Ishmir grabbed her by the neck with one hand, and parried with the other.
 That didn’t work!
-He started choking her and pushed her back inside.
+He started choking her and pushed her back inside the dolmus.
 They smelled like leather.
 I needed to throw up.
 Then I realized we were in the leather district of the bridge!

-Out of nowhere, while I stood there praying for fresh air and Simon, she stabbed Ishmir repeatedly in the head with the heel of her shoe!
+Out of nowhere, while I stood there praying for fresh air and Simon’s return, she stabbed Ishmir repeatedly in the head with the heel of her shoe!
 He fell on top of her in a convulsive fit.
-Blood pulsed with every spasm, and zigzagged in a darker red all over my velvet roof and all over her yellow hair — dripping red.
+Blood pulsed with every spasm, and zigzagged in a darker red all over my velvet roof and all over her yellow hair-dripping red.
 I threw up on the curb.

-Simon finally, shoved him to the floor and she kept screaming, “He, he, he….” and pointing at the bloody head.
+Simon finally returned, and shoved Ishmir to the floor while she kept screaming, “He, he, he . . .” and pointing at Ishmir’s bloody head.
 She was hysterical!
-Instead of shaking or slapping her, Simon hugged her and smothered her face in the pit of his arm.
+Instead of shaking or slapping her, Simon hid her face in the crook of his neck.

 “Shh, shh!” he said anxiously, until she simply trembled violently in his arms, her cries inverted.

-“What happened?” he whispered between clinched teeth.
+“What happened?” he whispered between clenched teeth.
 I hesitated, trying desperately to separate saliva from acid.

 “Talk to me, and speak English!”

-I raised the palms of my hands, fending off his accusations, shaking my head in denial.
+I raised the palms of my hands to fend off his accusations, shaking my head in denial.

-I see the French vanilla on the cover of magazines.
-She has an odd fixed look in her eyes.
-The kind of look every man sees when a woman is between his legs on her knees; because, indeed nothing propels a woman like man, not God, country, or pride.
+I see the French Vanilla on the cover of magazines.
+She has an odd, fixed look in her eyes.
+The kind of look every man sees when a woman is between his legs on her knees; because, indeed, nothing propels a woman like man, not God, not country, not pride.